pointfreeco/swift-navigation/Sources/SwiftNavigation/Documentation.docc/Articles/CrossPlatform.md

 non-Apple platforms, such as Windows, Linux, Wasm and more.
 We do not currently provide any such tools at this moment, but it is possible for them to be built externally.

-For example, in Wasm it is possible to use the ``observe(_:isolation:)`` function to observe changes to a model and update the DOM:
+For example, in Wasm it is possible to use the ``observe(isolation:_:)-93yzu`` function to observe changes to a model and update the DOM:

 ```swift
 import JavaScriptKit